 Miss Joanie is an in-demand children’s entertainer and musician who gets tremendous joy from involving children of all ages in an interactive, music making experience they truly remember.
-Her first album, Miss Joanie’s Potty Party won the Best of Cincinnati Kids’ CD Award in 2007 and is available through CD Baby, Amazon, iTunes, Spotify, Apple Music, and other streaming sites.
-She is currently in the studio finishing up her next album, When the Sun Shines, due out later in 2017.
+She just released her second album, When the Sun Shines which has already won the prestigious Parents’ Choice Award.
+Her first album, Miss Joanie’s Potty Party won the Best of Cincinnati Kids’ CD Award in 2007.
+Both albums are available through CD Baby, Amazon, iTunes, Spotify, Apple Music, and other streaming sites.

 Once upon a time, a little girl wrote in her 4th grade journal, “My favorite singers are John Lennon, Paul McCartney, George Harrison, Joni Mitchell, Randy Newman, and sometimes Jackson Five.
 When I grow up, I want to be a singer and write my own songs, with a little help from my friends.”
 That is just what Joanie Whittaker did.
 According to her mother, she has been singing since the crib and writing songs since the age of nine.